 - It is a more discreet option than smoking

 At the end of the day, deciding which benefits of vaping vs smoking relate to you is a personal preference.
-But for those seeking a more health conscious option, using a vaporizer could be a more appealing option to consume cannabis.
-Basically, although we can’t say that vaporizing is necessarily “safe”, we can ultimately ascertain that it’s considerably “safer” than smoking.
+But for those seeking a more health-conscious option, using a vaporizer could be a more appealing option to consume cannabis.
+Although we can’t say that vaporizing is necessarily “safe”, we can ultimately ascertain that it’s considerably “safer” than smoking.

 Ready to make the switch to vaping?